Skip to main content

 It is now much harder to find advice and help with your benefits than it used to be.
 But it is worth trying to see if you can get a bit of help to work out if you were sanctioned fairly, or to check what other benefits and entitlements you may be able to get.

-A few agencies may even be able to help you ask for a mandatory reconsideration, complete your appeal form, or even come with you on the day.
+A few agencies may be able to help you complete your appeal form, or even come with you on the day.
 So, it is worth ringing round a few to check what help is available.
 Be sure to accept any help a local agency can offer you!

 Check if your local council has a welfare rights service.
 In some cases they will be able to represent you.
 Phone the council and ask for ‘welfare rights’, check their website, or ask in your local library.
 Where these still exist, they are often very good.